rober12345/k-nearest-neighbors-project-tutorial/README.md

 movies.overview[0]
 ```

-For the 'overview' column, we will convert it in a list by using 'split()' methode.
+For the 'overview' column, we will convert it into a list by using 'split()' methode.

 ```py
 movies['overview'] = movies['overview'].apply(lambda x : x.split())